Inspections per each stage

 And that horizontal colourbond, beneath the windows, are you sure the water will be held out?
 What flashing is designed for it?

 And what about your internal doors?
 Will the tops and bottoms be painted?
-The manufacturer will void his warrantee if the doors are unpainted on top.
+The manufacturer may void his warrantee if the doors are unpainted on top.
 But most painters do not paint the door tops in Canberra.

 And what about the front threshold?
 It is nicely stained when it leaves the factory?
 Will it be repainted after the house is finished?
 Most likely it will not be, unless you specify it.

 And what about your beautiful garage concrete floor?
 Will it be a rubbish pit and left stained and coloured with plaster and cement?
 Most likely unless you specify it.
-Will it be painted with concrete paint afterwards if damaged by paint and trades etc?
+Will it be painted with concrete paint afterwards if damaged by house paint and trades etc?

 So, you decide.